 - Use Chinese reservation platforms like BeautsGO.

-- Make sure you have LINE/WeChat available for post-treatment communication.
+- Make sure you have LINE/WeChat ready for post-treatment communication.

 Q4: What should I do if I encounter problems after the procedure?